jphaugla/redisAthenaQuickSight/README.md

 ./loadscripts.sh
 ```

+### Run this query in athena
+*select * from "lambda:redis".redis.nation limit 10;*

 ### Continue with the workshop
-* this query should bring back data in athena but some timing issues may require the rerunning of the redis-cli commands on the redis instance
-Run this query in athena
-*select * from "lambda:redis".redis.nation limit 10;*
-The [Labs - Athena Basics](https://athena-in-action.workshop.aws/30-basics.html) section does not use the Redis connector but does have the section on "Visualize with QuickSight".
-The important part for the Redis Connector is [Labs - Federated Queries](https://athena-in-action.workshop.aws/40-federatedquery.html).
+* The [Labs - Athena Basics](https://athena-in-action.workshop.aws/30-basics.html) section does not use the Redis connector but does have the section on "Visualize with QuickSight".
+* The important part for the Redis Connector is [Labs - Federated Queries](https://athena-in-action.workshop.aws/40-federatedquery.html).

 ### Cleanup
 Also important is the [cleanup section](https://athena-in-action.workshop.aws/100-cleanups.html) as the cloudformation scripts can't delete some of the resources created.